athena-framework/athena/docs/routing.md

 * Route Definition - Defined by adding specific annotations to methods, which acts as the action to the route.
   * This can allow for added type/compile time safety, and ability to document the API's endpoints; just like a normal method.
-* Parameters - Route path/body params can are automatically casted to the correct types, based on that route's action's parameter types.
+* Parameters - Route path/body/query params are automatically casted to the correct types, based on that route's action's parameter types.

 ## Defining Routes